afxdance/onboarding/SetupMac.md

 ### Install Sublime Text 3 (Recommended)

-Sublime Text is an editor.
-We will only be supporting Sublime Text 3 installed via Homebrew, so please install it exactly as follows:
+Sublime Text 3 is a code editor. **Please install it exactly as follows:**

 ```shell
 brew cask install sublime-text --force
 ```

+**We will only be supporting Sublime Text 3 installed via Homebrew.**

-- Please do this even if you are already using Sublime Text 2.
+- Please follow the above instructions even if you are already using Sublime Text 2.
 Sublime Text 2 may not support all the plugins we will be using.
-- Please do this even if you are already using Sublime Text 3 installed not via Homebrew.
+- Please follow the above instructions even if you are already using Sublime Text 3 installed not via Homebrew.
 Installing via Homebrew gives you the `subl` command-line command, which we will be using below.

 ### Set Sublime as the default command-line text editor (Recommended)

+This will make it easier to, among other things, make Git commits.

-This sets Sublime text to be your default editor when command-line apps like Git request it.
-If you don't set it, Git commands might drop you into Vim, which has special instructions for using it.
-For example, to just exit Vim, you need to type `:q`.
+(Details: This sets Sublime text to be your default editor for command-line apps like Git.
+If you don't set it, `git commit` may drop you into Vim, which does not behave like other command-line apps.
+For example, to just exit Vim, you need to type `:q`.)

 Open your Bash config file as follows: